darinz/Guides/number-systems/README.md

 - Binary arithmetic (addition, subtraction)
 - Two's complement for negative numbers
 - Floating-point number representations
+- Memory addressing and endianness
+- File formats and data structures
 - Real-world applications in computing

 ## How to Use This Guide